Site-Agnostic Therapies: A New Approach to Cancer Treatments

 As long as cancer drugs have been researched and approved, the process has worked essentially the same way.
 The drug is tested for a cancer that originates in one area in the body such as lung cancer, and, if proven effective in multiple clinical trials, is eventually approved by the FDA to treat that form of cancer.
 If the drug manufacturers want it to be tested for another type of cancer, such as prostate cancer, it has to go through the process all over again.

-“We have always treated cancers by their name: breast, sarcoma, etc.,” says Dr. Gina D’Amato, a sarcoma medical oncologist and assistant director of clinical research at the Sylvester Comprehensive Cancer Center.
+“We have always treated cancers by their name: breast, sarcoma, etc.,” says Gina D’Amato, M.D., a sarcoma medical oncologist and assistant director of clinical research at the Sylvester Comprehensive Cancer Center.
 “That has always been the standard before we understood the molecular basis of cancer.”

 Targeted therapies are … well … more targeted at cancer cells.